rahzep/Tabbie/README.md

 `class="active"` in `<li>` is used to identify which tab to displays.

-To use the default event capture point 'mouseover', then you can do something with the `href` or some javascript to capture `click` event.
+To use the default eventListener `mouseover`, then you can do something with the `href` or some javascript to capture `click` event.

 Very simple.